kb-022/iot-attestation-system/README.md

 As part of this project, a custom fork of the tss-esapi repository was created to facilitate the development of the TPM2_Commit command as this was missing from the repository at the time.

+## Video Examples
+Examples can be found in /docs/videos

+### System Demo
+ - This highlights the main system in effect on an already enrolled client.

+### Enrollment Demo
+- This highlights the main system in effect with a client enrolling.

+### ECDAA Demo
+- This demonstrates the working implementation of TPM2_Commit.